ndronos/c-nomorph/Adamson-2011/README.md

 That's always been the complaint, but the slop of BASIC didn't harm my generation of developers (and mandatory Pascal didn't clean us up), so why should we fear that JavaScript will pollute the next generation?
+If anything, JavaScript's freedom to be as messy and unstructured as you want is a gift:

 (Adamson, 2011)